strapi/foodadvisor/README.md

 ## 2. Start Strapi

-Naviagte to your `./my-projects/foodadvisor/api` folder by running `cd api` from your command line.
+Navigate to your `./my-projects/foodadvisor/api` folder by running `cd api` from your command line.

 In `./my-projects/foodadvisor/api`, run the following from your command line: